tomaskraus/simple-string-pattern/README.md

 This library is:

-- Typed
-- With `d.ts` for javascript
+- Typed, with `d.ts` for javascript
 - Well tested, with 100% code coverage

 ## Installation